Porter (beer): Baltic porter

 Baltic porter is a version of imperial stout that originated in the Baltic region in the 19th century.
 Imperial stouts exported from Britain in the 18th century were popular in the countries around the Baltic Sea, and were recreated locally using local ingredients and brewing traditions.
 Early versions were warm fermented until the late 19th century, when many breweries began to brew their porter with cool fermentation, so are technically lagers.
 Baltic porters typically have a minimum gravity of 18° plato and a high alcohol content, even over 10% ABV.
 They are produced in Finland, Estonia, Latvia, Lithuania, the Czech Republic, Germany, Poland, Russia, Ukraine, Denmark, Sweden, and the United States.

 Baltic porter is a specialty of many Polish breweries, with the country's oldest being produced by Żywiec in 1881.
-Finland's Sinebrychoff has been brewing Baltic porters in Helsinki since the 1860s, while Estonia's Põhjala is a newcomer specialising in barrel-aged porters.
-In Denmark the word "porter" is synonymous with "imperial stout" and Wiibroe's Baltic porter (now brewed by Carlsberg) is known by both names.
+Finland's Sinebrychoff has been brewing Baltic porters in Helsinki since the 1860s, while Waldschlößchen Brewery in Riga was producing a Baltic porter at the turn of the 20th century, which has been continued until today by Aldaris Brewery established in 1937.
+Estonia's Põhjala is a newcomer specialising in barrel-aged porters.
+In Denmark, the word "porter" is synonymous with "imperial stout" and Wiibroe's Baltic porter (now brewed by Carlsberg) is known by both names.

 Baltic Porter Day, started in Poland in 2016 by Marcin Chmielarz, is celebrated annually on the third Saturday of January.